jianhzhang/jianhzhang.github.io/index.md

 ---
 ## Working papers
-**Measurement Error in Threshold Regression: Robust Estimation and Inference**(submitted),
+**Measurement Error in Threshold Regression: Robust Estimation and Inference** (Under Review),
 (**Jianhan Zhang**, [Yiguo Sun](https://www.uoguelph.ca/lang/people/yiguo-sun))
 <br/>
 **Abstruct**:In this article, we study a threshold regression model in the presence of potentially mismeasured regressors.
 Exploiting a verifiable nonlinear relationship between the mismeasured variables and other observed covariates, we propose a novel two-step GMM estimator, along with a robust alternative based on the median-of-means gradient to address potential issues arising from heavy-tailed distributions.
 This approach is particularly useful when instrumental variables or other auxiliary information are unavailable or unreliable.
-Finally, we apply our methodology to examine the potential threshold relationship among investment, Tobin’s $q$, and cash flow.
+Finally, we apply our methodology to examine the potential threshold relationship among investment, Tobin’s q, and cash flow.
 <br/>
 **Linear Control Function Approach in Endogenous Kink Threshold Regression Models**[[PDF]](https://jianhzhang.github.io/file/Kink_Linear.pdf)[[Appendix]](https://jianhzhang.github.io/file/Kink_Linear_Appendix.pdf),
 ((**Jianhan Zhang**, [Chaoyi Chen](https://www.chenchaoyi.com), [Yiguo Sun](https://www.uoguelph.ca/lang/people/yiguo-sun) and [Thanasis Stengos](https://www.uoguelph.ca/lang/people/thanasis-stengos))